AftabHussain/aftabhussain.github.io/Teaching.md

 The **course teaches** object-oriented design principles, applying design patterns in software development, unit testing, evaluation of software systems, and software engineering tools that improve developer productivity.
-I worked as a TA for this course in **Fall 2020** with Prof. Mohammad Amin Alipour.
+I worked as an Instructional Assistant for this course in **Fall 2020** with Prof. Mohammad Amin Alipour.

 [**Course page**](https://piazza.com/uh/fall2020/cosc4353/resources)